20 Amazing Children's Book Illustrators (and How to Hire Them)

 Meet Nate Fakes — who is anything but fake!
 His delightfully witty art has drawn the attention of outlets like The New York Times, and he counts the likes of Disney, Scholastic, and Warner Bros among his regular clients.

 It’s not hard to see why.
-Rollicking, creative, and bursting with character, his art seems to invite its viewers into the exuberant world of childhood.
-But Fakes’ true gift is his good-natured humor, which is evident in every stroke of his pen.
-When you unite that with his artistic talent, it’s a formidable combination indeed: one that guarantees his ability to render any character memorable, whether that be a young boy or a family of adorably misbehaving reindeer.
+Rollicking and bursting with character, his art invites its viewers into the exuberant world of childhood.
+But Fakes’ true gift is his good-natured humor, which comes across in every stroke of his pen.
+When you unite that with his artistic talent, it’s a formidable combination indeed: one that renders any character unforgettable, whether that be a young boy or an adorably misbehaving reindeer.

 Looking for witty illustrations with a professional polish?
 Check out Nate Fakes' full portfolio here.